Last Updated on September 24, 2021

 Seeing the subheadline, you may think that’s about the cloth or gloves.
 But, it isn’t about attire.
 If paddling leaves wet on your hands, you might catch up to some unavoidable issues.

-Anyhow, you can use a paddle drip ring that will eventually stop water coming to your hand and skirt.
+Anyhow, you can use a paddle drip ring that will eventually stop water from coming to your hand and skirt.
 Also, a waterproof gloves pair will help you to be dry.
 It would be best if you kept extra gloves in case you need it.

 Keeping water out of the kayak